abhinabadutta2019/socialMediaApp-Project/README.md

 # socialMediaApp-Project

+Description:

-A social media app, build with, nodejs, mongoDb, express and the frontend done with ejs.
+A social media app,

+Build with, nodejs, mongoDb, express and the frontend done with ejs.

 Used JWT for authentication, aws-s3 api for image upload, mongoDb-atlas for cloud database

 /register page